wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 * **Low** - detects 100% of bot requests, but may block some legitimate requests due to false positives.
 * **Normal** - optimizes rules to prevent most malicious bots' requests from reaching APIs, while avoiding excessive false positives.
 This is a default value.
 * **High** - no legitimate requests will be dropped but the risk of malicious bot’s requests reaching the API is higher.

+## Protecting from specific bot types

+You can limit protecting from bots to specific types of bots only.
+It speeds up the analysis and allows additional protection from the false positives.
+Bot types can be selected in the **Protect from** section of [API Abuse profiles](../user-guides/api-abuse-prevention.md#creating-api-abuse-profile).

+By default all bot types are selected.

 ## Reaction to malicious bots